Deemed de factos and de facto property entitlements: a little word of warning …

 The Australian Tax Office does not have a fixed timeframe for deeming a couple to be de facto – a couple can access tax benefits (such as offsets) as soon as they start living together as a couple.

-The FLA allows a court to also make orders in relation to superannuation interests if a claim is made by a de facto partner after the breakdown of the de facto relationship.
-This is an important power for the courts to have because many people hold a significant portion of their assets in superannuation.
+The FLA allows a court to also make orders about superannuation interests if a claim is made by a de facto partner after the breakdown of the de facto relationship.
+This is an important power for the courts to have because many people hold a significant portion of their wealth in super.

-However, the FLA provides a mechanism by which de facto partners (or people contemplating entering into a de facto relationship) can prospectively contract out of a court order in relation to superannuation interests in a Binding Financial Agreement.
-This is discussed further below.
+However, the FLA provides a mechanism by which de facto partners (or people contemplating entering into a de facto relationship) can prospectively contract out of a court order about super in a Binding Financial Agreement or ‘BFA’ This is discussed further below.

 Binding Financial Agreements

-Binding Financial Agreements (or, as they are more commonly known, “pre-nups”) are largely used before a couple become married, but they can also be entered into by de facto partners or people contemplating living together as a couple.
+Binding Financial Agreements (or, as they are more commonly known, “pre-nups” or “BFAs”) are largely used before a couple become married, but they can also be entered into by de facto partners or people contemplating living together as a couple.

-These Agreements are a legally enforceable way to safeguard the assets that you have when entering a relationship.
-However, the Agreements must comply with the various requirements in the FLA in order to withstand a challenge by an ex-partner, and we strongly recommend that both partners seek comprehensive legal advice before signing on the dotted line.
+These agreements are a legally enforceable way to safeguard the assets that you have when entering a relationship.
+However, the agreement must comply with the various requirements in the FLA to withstand a challenge by an ex-partner, and we strongly recommend that both partners seek comprehensive legal advice before signing on the dotted line.

 It is important to be aware that most Binding Financial Agreements will cease to have effect if you later marry your de facto partner, so it is worthwhile to re-assess the situation and seek new advice if you are planning to marry your de factor partner.